Girona vs Feyenoord

 Following a not-so-impressive UEFA Champions League debut, Girona are back on European turf, hoping to pick up their first few points in the league phase of the competition.
 An ill-fated meeting with PSG on Match Day 1 left the Spanish side with a 1-0 loss after a deflected shot from goalkeeper Paulo Gazzaniga found its way into the net in the 90th minute.

-Girona managed only three shots in that defeat to Les Parisiens, equaling the record for the joint fewest by a team in their debut match since 2003-04.
-Meanwhile, a 1-1 draw with Celta Vigo in La Liga at the weekend left Girona without a win in five games across all competitions [LLLDD].
+Girona were only able to put together three shots in that defeat to Les Parisiens.
+It was the joint fewest by a team in their debut match on record since 2003-04.

-UCL Match Day 2 will present a fine opportunity to end the five-game winless streak in what will be the first-ever European meeting between Girona and the Dutch side Feyenoord.
 ‘Now we have to focus on the Champions League, which is very nice, and try to get the victory,’ Iván Martín said after the weekend’s 1-1 draw.
 However, Girona have won only two of their nine games this season [2W, 3D, 4L].

-A 4—2—3—1 formation is expected, with Abel Ruiz in attack.
+A 4—2—3—1 formation is expected, with Abel Ruiz leading the attack.
 Míchel will be without Oriol Romeu [hamstring] and Daley Blind [calf], who went off injured on Sunday.

 Feyenoord